ukgov-equality-hub/womens-business-council-website/app/resources/100-ways-to-work-flexibly.md

 That’s why ‘100 ways to work flexibly’ is telling the stories of men and women of different ages and backgrounds.
 People who have found a way to work which is right for them, and their employer.

+---

+The case studies were correct at the time this content was originally published on the WBC website.
+People's roles, employers and flexible working patterns may have changed since then

+---

 ## Types of flexible working

 ### Flexitime